spacetelescope/webbpsf/docs/relnotes.rst

 =============
 **Bug fixes and small changes:**
 - The WFIRST R062 filter bandpass red edge was corrected from 8000A to 7600A (@robelgeda)
+- NIRISS NRM mask was flipped along the X axis to match the as-built instrument and measured PSFs (#275, @KevinVolkSTScI, @anand0xff, @mperrin).

 Version 0.8.0
 =============